 - Advanced bodybuilder: someone who looks like a bodybuilder.
 Maybe they’ve got 16-inch biceps.

-Now, it’s rarely this clearly defined.
-This system usually involves just taking a gander at someone to gauge their muscularity.
-If someone is small, maybe they don’t even lift, and so they must be a beginner.
+This system doesn’t usually go much deeper than glancing at someone to gauge their muscularity.
+If someone is small, do they even lift?
+They must be a beginner.
 If they’re jacked, they must be an advanced bodybuilder.
+This fails for a few reasons:

 Why Your Lifting Level Matters